microsoft/FluidFramework/packages/dds/tree/docs/wip/inverse-changes/README.md

 In designing such a system, we need to consider the relevant computational costs and drawbacks:

-* Whether the semantics of undo a guaranteed
+* Whether the semantics of undo are guaranteed
 * Whether the issuer of the undo can be starved out by edits from peers
 * The size of "normal" (i.e., non-inverse) changes sent over the wire.
 * The size of inverse changes sent over the wire.